charlesChen02/personal_page/content/en/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master Student of University of Melbourne
+role: Master Student in the Faculty of Computer and Information System

 # Organizations/Affiliations to show in About widget
 organizations: